crunchrepos/matheus/task_description.md

 Use either Terraform or AWS CloudFormation to create and manage the necessary AWS cloud infrastructure.
 This should include, but not be limited to:
 -  EC2 instances or ECS/EKS for container orchestration.
-- RDS or Aurora for the PostgreSQL database.
+- [ x ] RDS or Aurora for the PostgreSQL database.
-- VPC, Subnets, and Internet Gateway for network configuration.
+- [ x ] VPC, Subnets, and Internet Gateway for network configuration.
 - Load Balancers (ALB) for distributing incoming application tra\ic.
 - Auto Scaling to handle changes in load.